 • Credit card purchases

-• Property named as collateral in a contract thatdoes not comply with Ohio’s legal requirements
+• Property named as collateral in a contract that does not comply with Ohio’s legal requirements

 What Happens After the Repossession?

 Once creditors repossess your property, they usually send default notices within five business days.
-The notices explain why your car or other property was repossessed and what you must do to get it back.
+These notices explain why your car or other property was repossessed and what you must do to get it back.
 If you want to keep your property, you have the right to buy it back by paying the outstanding balance, including the cost of the repossession and sometimes up to two additional payments.

 Even if property cannot be repossessed, creditors may still sue you in court to recover the money you owe.
 If they win, they may be able to garnish your wages or put a lien on your property.